har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 * For low ground speeds (< 2kph), the GPS course heading display is blanked out, as the uncertainty in direction is high.

-## IMU data or GPS track loggnig
+## IMU data or GPS track logging
 * In the flight display screen, if you previously selected high-speed IBG data logging, **btnM** toggles data logging on and off.
 The display will show `I` if logging, `i` if not logging.
-* Bear in mind that if you turn on IBG data logging, the 128Mb flash will be filled up in approximately 13minutes!
+* Bear in mind that if you turn on IBG data logging, the 128Mb flash will be filled up in approximately 13 minutes!
 When the flash is full, logging stops.
 * In the flight display screen, if you previously selected GPS track logging, the display will show `G` if track logging is active, `g` if track logging is inactive.
 * GPS track logging will be activated when you have moved a user-configurable distance from your start position.
 * Your start position will be fixed when the GPS Dilution of Precision (DOP) value goes below a user configurable threshold (i.e., the GPS has a good position fix).
-* For logging options `GPS` or `NONE`, **btnM** has no effect, i.e. you cannot toggle GPS tracking on and off, it is automatically enabled as above.
+* For logging options `GPS` or `NONE`, **btnM** has no effect, i.e. you cannot toggle GPS tracking on and off, it is automatically activated as described above.
 * Press **btn0** at the end of a flight.
 If you have enabled GPS track logging, it will stop.
-You will see a flight summary.
+The LCD screen will display a flight summary.
 ## Vario audio mute
 * In flight display mode, **btnR** toggles the audio on and off.
 You will see a speaker icon if audio is enabled.
 ## Altitude display